Connecting to an Apache Kafka® cluster from applications

 \\instead of\when specifying thessl.truststore.locationparameter value, otherwise you will not be able to access the certificate store when running commands. -

-Run this command for receiving messages from a topic:
+Run the following command to receive messages from the topic:

 -

-In a separate terminal, run the command for sending a message to a topic:
+In a separate terminal, run the following command to send a message to the topic:

-Make sure that the first terminal displays the message key:test message sent in the second terminal.
+Make sure the first terminal displays key:test message sent in the second terminal.

 Before you connect from a Docker container

-To connect to a Managed Service for Apache Kafka® cluster from a Docker container, add the following lines to the Dockerfile:
+To connect to a Managed Service for Apache Kafka® cluster from a Docker container, add the following lines to your Dockerfile:

 RUN apt-get update && \